 Congratulations on becoming a new homeowner!
 Staying ahead on all of the new homeowner responsibilities might seem overwhelming.
-Today we are sharing a couple of reminders to help you stay organized this spring.
+Follow our spring cleaning checklist to help you stay organized this spring.

 1. Scheduling AC Maintenance